Digital-Preservation-Finland/dpres-siptools-research/README.rst

 Install required RPM packages

-* gcc, swig, python3-devel are required to install M2Crypto
+* gcc, swig, python3-devel and openssl-devel are required to install M2Crypto
 * CRB repository is required to install swig
 * dpres-xml-schemas is required for testing XML validation
 * python3-file-scraper-full is required for testing file type detection